 Disclosure: I am a member of the Collective Bias® Social Fabric® Community.
 This shop has been compensated as part of a social shopper amplification for Collective Bias and its advertiser. #CollectiveBias #ProtectPixieHollow

-Disney's The Pirate Fairy! will be released on BluRay/DVD/Digital HD on April 1st, 2014, and when you purchase it exclusively at Walmart, there will be a free gift with purchase – the Pixie Hollow Bake-Off DVD which includes ten animated shorts.
+Disney’s The Pirate Fairy! will be released on BluRay/DVD/Digital HD on April 1st, 2014.
+When you purchase it exclusively at Walmart, you will also get the Pixie Hollow Bake-Off DVD which includes ten animated shorts.

-You can purchase a store-bought angel food cake for this, but I found they were a little smaller than I wanted so I made one from scratch.
-Here is how you can do it too, and you don't need an angel food cake pan.
+You can purchase a store-bought angel food cake for this, but I found they were a little smaller than I wanted.
+Here is how you can make one from scratch, and you don’t need an angel food cake pan.

-First of all, I'm going to tell you how to make an angel food cake pan at home.
-I used a 12" round cake pan, lined the bottom of the pan with parchment paper and then used a small tin can in the center of the pan – having something in the center helps the cake to bake evenly and flat without it dipping in the middle while the outside rises as it climbs up the walls of the cake pan.
+Line the bottom of the pan with parchment paper and then place a small tin can in the center.
+Having something in the center helps the cake to bake evenly and flat.
+Without that, it would most likely dip in the middle while the outside rises up the walls of the cake pan.

-Tip: You will need to weight the can down because as the cake rises it's not heavy enough to support it's and may tilt … yes, I know this from experience.
-Place a tray or something on top until the cake has built up enough stability around the can and then remove the tray.
+Tip: You will need to weight the tin can down because as the cake rises it’s not heavy enough to support it.
+I learned this the hard way.
+Place a tray on top until the cake has built up enough stability around the can and then remove the tray.